 If you know my brand at all, then you know I generally recommend foregoing the use of live shrimp (for these many good reasons) and instead fishing with "artificial lures".

-But, the two main reasons I recommend not using live shrimp at the MRGO Long Rocks are:
+But, the two main reasons I recommend not using live shrimp are:

 Somebody reading that just had a brain aneurism, so don't get me wrong: There is no doubt in my mind trout would love to eat shrimp.
+But tons of shrimp aren't regularly flowing through there on their migration to the Gulf.
+If they did, we'd see shrimp boats with wing nets catching them, but we don't.
+Instead, we see them dragging the bottom of the ship channel, away from the rocks.

 Speckled trout are feeding on finfish like violet gobies and croakers that live on or near the rocks, not unlike their winter pattern.
+Look below to see a croaker that a trout at the Long Rocks spit up after being caught.

 That's why they're on the rocks in the first place, and why they're not looking in open water 20 yards from the rocks, but in shallow water right on the rocks.